Metacognition in the MYP Design Cycle[metacognition](/post/how-to-develop-metacognition) in the MYP Design Cycle: practical strategies for teachers

 After week 4 of development, she completes a Monitoring Prompt:

-Right now, my design solves: How to remove visible sediment and improve water clarity using materials available in rural Kenya, without requiring ongoing supplies or power.
+Right now, my design solves: How to remove visible sediment and make water clearer.
+It uses materials available in rural Kenya.
+It does not need ongoing supplies or power.

-The strongest argument for this solution is: It uses materials that are locally abundant (sand, gravel, coconut husk), requires no electricity, and learners and staff can maintain it by replacing the top layer of sand every two months.
+The strongest argument for this solution is: It uses materials that are easy to find locally (sand, gravel, coconut husk).
+It needs no electricity.
+Learners and staff can maintain it by replacing the top layer of sand every two months.

 The biggest challenge to this solution is: I'm not certain it removes chemical odour completely, and I can't test for harmful bacteria with the resources I have.